Leody Taveras Preview, Player Props: Rangers vs. Astros

 Leody Taveras At The Plate

-- Taveras has driven home a run in 38 games this year (31.7%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on seven occasions..
+- Taveras has an RBI in 38 of 121 games this season, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.